Drew Fortier: ZFM

-In 2015, Fortier co-founded ZFM along with Chip Z'Nuff (Enuff Z'Nuff), Brynn Arens (Flipp), Mike Heller (Fear Factory), Stephen Shareaux (Kik Tracee), and K. L. Doty.
-In May 2025, ZFM debuted their single "Poppy" along with a July 18 release date for their album 'anthology'.
+In 2015, Fortier co-founded ZFM with Chip Z'Nuff of Enuff Z'Nuff, Brynn Arens of Flipp, Mike Heller of Fear Factory, Stephen Shareaux of Kik Tracee, and K. L. Doty.
+Beginning in May 2025, the band released a series of singles and music videos, followed by the album Anthology in July.

 Chuck Mosley

-Fortier joined Chuck Mosley's solo band early summer 2017.
-It was during this time that plans for a documentary on Mosley's life were discussed which would become Thanks.
+In 2017, Fortier joined former Faith No More vocalist Chuck Mosley's solo band as guitarist.
+During his time with the band, Fortier and Mosley discussed plans for a documentary about Mosley's life.
+Following Mosley's death in November 2017, the project was announced in 2018 as Thanks.
 And Sorry: The Chuck Mosley Movie.